MicrosoftDocs/architecture-center/docs/guide/technology-choices/vector-search.md

 categories: ai-machine-learning
 ms.topic: product-comparison
 ms.date: 03/28/2024
-#customer intent: As an architect designing a generative AI application using vector search, I want to know the differences between Azure services for vector search so that I can select the most appropriate service for my workload.
 ---

 # Choose an Azure service for vector search

 Vector search is a method of finding information stored in a database in the shape of vectors.
 Vectors are groups of numbers that represent features or characteristics of media, for example text or images.
-It’s a significant advancement over traditional keyword-based search methods, offering faster and more accurate results by understanding the semantic relationships within the information.
+It’s a significant advancement over traditional keyword-based search methods, offering faster, more accurate results by understanding the semantic relationships within the information.

 Azure offers multiple ways to store and search vectorized data.
-This guide is written for architects and developers who need to understand and choose the right Azure service for vector search for their application.
+This article helps architects and developers who need to understand and choose the right Azure service for vector search for their application.

 This article compares the following services based on their vector search capabilities: